regularwave/HadesRandomizer/README.md

 <br />By default, it selects from all options on load.
 The *Mirror choices* and *Pact rank order* lines are hidden because they can be very long, especially with *Verbose* mode enabled.

 ## Options
 The **options** tile includes buttons to check or uncheck everything in the randomizer.
 The **Verbose?** check box uses the full names for the displays in the *escape parameter* tile.
+The *Instructions* link goes to this readme.

 ## Pact of Punishment
 For each option in this tile, you can set the *maximum* number of times the randomizer will include that option in the *Pact rank order*.
 Never want to see *Extreme Measures 4*?
 Set that option to 3 and *Extreme Measures* will only ever show up three times.